-(f) Under the expense approach in part (c), total revenue recorded in 2017 is higher than under the revenue approach in part (e).
-However, the expense approach triggers a larger premium expense in 2017 because the full cost of providing the premium is estimated and recorded in 2017; whereas the premium expense recorded under the revenue approach represents only expenses incurred in the current period.
-In 2017, net income is higher under the expense approach than under the revenue approach.
+f.
+Under the expense approach in part (c), total revenue recorded in 2020 is higher than under the revenue approach in part (e).
+However, the expense approach triggers a larger premium expense in 2020 because the full cost of providing the premium is estimated and recorded in 2020; whereas the premium expense recorded under the revenue approach represents only expenses incurred in the current period.
+In 2020, net income is higher under the expense approach than under the revenue approach.
 Current liabilities are higher under the revenue approach than under the expense approach, due to bifurcation of the sale proceeds between the product and the premium and deferral of the revenue related to the premium, under the revenue approach.

-Customer loyalty programs are discussed in IFRIC 13, which requires that current sale proceeds be bifurcated between the original product sold and the unearned revenue for the awards.
+IFRS 15 suggests that the revenue approach is more appropriate in these circumstances.
 Increasingly today, faithful representation and the asset and liability view of the financial statements drive the accounting model in favour of the revenue approach.